BrenoAqua/Senren/docs/pitch_accent_automatic_colors.md

 # Automatic Colors for Pitch Accent

-The pitch accent downstep (lines and number) are automatically colored according to the pitch accent pattern type.
+The pitch accent downstep (lines and drop number) is automatically colored based on the word’s pitch accent pattern.
+Depending on your settings, this coloring can apply only to the downstep itself, extend to the entire word and its reading, or be fully disabled.
+Sentence highlights can also optionally inherit the word’s pitch color.

 ### Word Pitch Coloring
 === "Enabled"